swagger-api/swagger-ui/README.md

 validatorUrl | By default, Swagger-UI attempts to validate specs against swagger.io's online validator.
 You can use this parameter to set a different validator URL, for example for locally deployed validators ([Validator Badge](https://github.com/swagger-api/validator-badge)).
-Setting it to `null` will disable validation. dom_id | The id of a dom element inside which SwaggerUi will put the user interface for swagger. oauth2RedirectUrl | OAuth redirect URL apisSorter | Apply a sort to the tag list of each API.
+Setting it to `null` will disable validation. dom_id | The id of a dom element inside which SwaggerUi will put the user interface for swagger. oauth2RedirectUrl | OAuth redirect URL tagsSorter | Apply a sort to the tag list of each API.
 It can be 'alpha' (sort by paths alphanumerically) or a function (see Array.prototype.sort() to know how sort function works).
 Default is the order determined by Swagger-UI. operationsSorter | Apply a sort to the operation list of each API.
 It can be 'alpha' (sort by paths alphanumerically), 'method' (sort by HTTP method) or a function (see Array.prototype.sort() to know how sort function works).
 Default is the order returned by the server unchanged. configUrl | Configs URL parameterMacro | MUST be a function.
 Function to set default value to parameters.
 Accepts two arguments parameterMacro(operation, parameter).
 Operation and parameter are objects passed for context, both remain immutable